-A WLAN is a series of interconnected computers that communicate over the air waves as if they were connected with cables.
+A WLAN is a series of interconnected computers that communicate with each other over the air waves rather than through a network cable connected to each computer.
 In a WLAN, a radio communications device called an access point or wireless router connects network computers and provides Internet, or network, access.
 The access point or wireless router and the wireless network card in the computer communicate by broadcasting data from their antennas over the air waves.